Polyurethane sealers protect the surface underneath from water, moisture, scratches, and more.

 2. Wait For the Concrete To Dry

-To remove the cleaner residue from the concrete, use a power washer, or water hose.
+To remove the cleaner residue from the surface, use a power washer, or water hose.

-Once the concrete is clean and the cleaner residue is removed, wait until the concrete is dry.
-To speed up the drying process of concrete, squeeze the water off the surface.
+Once its surface is clean and the cleaner residue is removed, wait until it dries.
+To speed up its drying process, squeeze the water off the surface.
 However, you still must wait 1-3 days for the concrete to dry.

 3. Use Concrete Filler

-If the concrete surface is cracked, has holes, or is damaged, you must fix it before applying polyurethane.
-If you don’t, the polyurethane will soak into the concrete holes, and the finish will be uneven.
+If the surface is cracked, has holes, or is damaged, you must fix it before sealing it.
+If you don’t, the sealant will soak into the holes, and the finish will be uneven.

 - Use concrete filler or restoration caulk.

-- Squeeze the caulk into the cracks or holes and fill up as much as possible; don’t leave gaps between concrete cracks, and fill the holes full.
+- Squeeze the caulk into the cracks or holes and fill up as much as possible; don’t leave gaps between cracks, and fill the holes full.

-- Use a towel to remove the excess concrete restoration filler, and let it dry.
+- Use a towel to remove the excess restoration filler, and let it dry.

 4. Mix the Polyurethane

-Before applying polyurethane, you must mix it.
-To mix polyurethane, use a turning stick to stir the sealer for 5 minutes.
-Don’t stir too hard because air can get trapped inside the polyurethane container, and you will get a bubbled polyurethane finish.
+Before applying polyurethane, you must stir (or mix) it.
+To mix it, use a turning stick to stir the sealer for 5 minutes.
+Don’t stir too hard because air can get trapped inside the container, and you will get a bubbled finish.

-If you don’t mix the polyurethane, the finish will be inconsistent and won’t dry properly.
+If you don’t mix it, the finish will be inconsistent and won’t dry properly.

 5. Apply The Polyurethane

 To apply polyurethane, use a paint roller or paintbrush.
 For small surfaces, use a paintbrush.
 For larger surfaces, use a paint roller.
-Pour a small amount of polyurethane over the large concrete floor, then use a paint roller to spread the polyurethane equally.
+Pour a small amount of polyurethane over the large floor, then use a paint roller to spread it equally.

-Water-based polyurethane can last up to 5 years on a concrete surface.
-In comparison, oil-based polyurethane lasts 10 years over a concrete surface.
+Water-based polyurethane can last up to 5 years, while oil-based polyurethane lasts 10 years over a concrete surface.

-However, the durability of the sealers also depends on how much the concrete is used.
-For high-traffic concrete, the polyurethane doesn’t last more than 3-4 years.
-For low-traffic concrete surfaces, the polyurethane lasts up to 10 years.
+However, the durability of the sealers also depends on how much the surface is used.
+For high-traffic concrete, the sealant won’t last more than 3-4 years.
+For low-traffic surfaces, it will last up to 10 years.